The OUUC Health and Safety Task Force

 Procedures and Protocols

-Following the guidance provided by the state’s plan, the Task Group will be drafting policies and protocols for control measures at the church including PPE utilization, on-location physical distancing, hygiene, sanitation, symptom monitoring, incident reporting, location disinfection procedures, COVID-19 safety training, exposure-response procedures, and a post-exposure incident project-wide recovery plan.
+Following the guidance provided by the state’s plan, the OUUC Health and Safety Task Force drafted policies and protocols for control measures at the church including PPE utilization, on-location physical distancing, hygiene, sanitation, symptom monitoring, incident reporting, location disinfection procedures, COVID-19 safety training, exposure-response procedures, and a post-exposure incident project-wide recovery plan.
 These policies and protocols will make up our own COVID-19 exposure control, mitigation, and recovery plan.

-The Task Group has found it sensible to approach developing policies and protocols by addressing the kinds of activities that occur and the locations they take place in at OUUC.
+The OUUC Health and Safety Task Force has found it sensible to approach developing policies and protocols by addressing the kinds of activities that occur and the locations they take place in at OUUC.
 For example, we have drafted guidelines for activities on church grounds but outside the building (see below).
 Other guidelines in the works include those for bathroom use and for activities inside the building.
 One of our highest priorities is to have appropriate guidelines in place before activities resume.

 OUUC Pandemic Guidelines for Being Outside at Church